-So whether you’re minimalist, gender neutral or just wanting to buy some freakin’ back-to-school boys clothes, here are three simple tricks for helping your boys dress for success, along with the science behind them.
+So whether you’re minimalist, gender-neutral, or just want to buy some freakin’ back-to-school boys clothes, here are three simple tricks for helping your boys dress for success, along with the science behind them.

 The Psychology of Color

 Colors affect how people perceive their surroundings.
-Although color theory isn’t an exact science, different colors of clothing can directly contribute to others’ perception of a person.
+Although the color theory isn’t an exact science, different colors of clothing can directly contribute to others’ perceptions of a person.
 Even though my toddler won’t be going for an interview anytime soon, and I don’t care a whole lot about how others perceive him just yet, the color of his clothes may also affect his own mood.
-And that’s a parenting hack I can get onboard with.
+And that’s a parenting hack I can get on board with.

-Each color has a different affect on people.
-For example, red generally means stop–it’s often associated with anxiety, excitement or fear.
+Each color has a different effect on people.
+For example, red generally means stop–it’s often associated with anxiety, excitement, or fear.
 One study suggests it might even increase reactive speed and strength.
 Darker shades and colors supposedly exude power, and so on.
 So, how does this help you as a parent?
 I have a trick.
-Shades of blue are typically associated with a calming effect, and it may also have a positive influence on creativity.
-So whether you’re dressing your high schooler authoritatively for his interview or trying anything you can to wrangle your high-energy threenager, clothing colors can be your best friend.
+Shades of blue are typically associated with a calming effect, and they may also have a positive influence on creativity.
+So whether you’re dressing your high schooler authoritatively for his interview or trying anything you can to wrangle your high-energy teenager, clothing colors can be your best friend.

 The Confidence of an Outfit

 Whether we realize it or not, many times what we wear can affect our demeanor.
 When I’m working from home, if I don’t make a point to get dressed for the day, I notice my mood slipping over time.
 When I dress well or feel good in what I’m wearing, I’m more confident and energized.
 The same goes for our kids.